jfecher/ante-website/content/blog/safe_shared_mutability2.md

 I think shared, mutable references have the potential to be a solution here.
 After all, they largely share the same use as interior mutability types: providing shared mutability.
 For example, let's consider the `Clone` trait which requires an immutable reference in Rust despite the existence of types like `Rc t` which need to be mutated to be cloned.
-If we change this trait to accepts a mutable parameter as a `!stable t` instead, we can implement it soundly while still allowing aliasing:
+If we change this trait to accept a mutable parameter as a `!stable t` instead, we can implement it soundly while still allowing aliasing:

 ```ante